How much should you spend on a car?

-Put zero in the fields for taxable and nontaxable fees, and enter the sales tax rate for where you live and license your cars and trucks.
+Under Taxes and fees enter the sales tax rate for where you live and license your vehicles.
 Remember that the sales tax rate on vehicles may be different than it is for everyday expenses such as food and clothes.

-Hit the "Calculate" button and the "Total purchase price" will appear in the gray box.
+Hit the "Calculate" button and the "Total purchase price" will appear at the top of the calculator.
 That's how much you can afford to spend.

-Using our example, with a $350 monthly payment, $3,000 down payment and sales tax rate of 7%, this typical family could afford to spend $17,277 (see the red arrow below).
+Using our example, with a $352 monthly payment, $3,000 down payment, a sales tax rate of 7% and no other fees, this family could afford to spend $17,327 (see the red arrow below).

 Are there situations where you could responsibly spend more?